-Dermatitis herpetiformis is a skin rash accompanied by itchy blisters that stems from digestive gluten intolerance.
+Dermatitis herpetiformis is a skin rash accompanied by itchy blisters that stem from digestive gluten intolerance.
 The rash often occurs on the knees, torso, elbows, scalp and buttocks.

-Dermatitis herpetiformis is associated with changes of the lining of the intestine, similar to that of coeliac disease, but it may not produce significant gastrointestinal tract symptoms.
-It can be treated with medications to control the rash and prevented by following a gluten free diet.
+Dermatitis herpetiformis is associated with changes in the lining of the intestine, similar to that of coeliac disease, but it may not produce significant gastrointestinal tract symptoms.
+It can be treated with medications to control the rash and prevented by following a gluten-free diet.

 Factors Triggering Symptoms